 Do you take insurance, and if so, what kind?

 Addiction treatment doesn’t always come cheap.
 If you can pay out of pocket, you may have the pick of the litter, but if you can’t, you’ll want to find a program that takes medical insurance payments.
-Going into debt to get treatment isn’t exactly conducive to your overall wellness.
+Going into debt to get treatment isn’t exactly conducive to your overall wellness when entering recovery.

 Do you offer aftercare?

 It’s worth saying again: sobriety is a lifelong journey.
 That’s why continuing care after treatment is so critical.
 Structure and continuity in your sobriety program will ease the transition from a treatment center back to the ‘real world.’
 Having that continued guidance from your sobriety alma mater can make all the difference when you finish your initial treatment.

 Finding the right treatment center for you may feel intimidating at first, but the most important thing is that you are taking that first step to seek help.
 To see if Landmark Recovery is right for you, connect with us today and speak with a representative.
 The first step in the journey starts now.